fluentci-io/vscode-fluentci/README.md

 # FluentCI for VS Code

 The FluentCI extension for VS Code provides a set of commands for interacting with the FluentCI Pipelines.
+To get started:

+1. Setup FluentCI in your project if you haven't.
+2. Install "FluentCI" extension in VS Code.
+3. reload or restart VS Code.

 ## Features